Thursday, May 28, 2009

 Remember to Keep an Ear to the Rail

 But not always.
-In "A Celebrity Patient's Backing Turns Sour for Drug Company," by Shirley S. Wang in The Wall Street Journal, we learn of Andy Behrman and his relationship with Bristol-Myers Squibb.
-Mr. Behrman is a person of some renown -- he chronicled his life with bipolar disorder in Electroboy: A Memoir of Mania, published in 2002.
-It was reported that BMS paid him $400,000 in 2004 and 2005 to talk about the benefits of their blockbuster drug, Abilify(R).
-Mr. Behrman appeared in videos, at BMS events and in numerous media interviews.
-He would say how Abilify was life-changing and had no side effects.
+In "A Celebrity Patient's Backing Turns Sour for Drug Company," by Shirley S. Wang in The Wall Street Journal, we learn about Andy Behrman and his relationship with Bristol-Myers Squibb.
+Mr. Behrman is a well-known figure; he chronicled his life with bipolar disorder in "Electroboy: A Memoir of Mania," published in 2002.
+Reports indicate that BMS paid him $400,000 in 2004 and 2005 to discuss the benefits of their blockbuster drug, Abilify(R).
+Mr. Behrman appeared in videos, at BMS events, and in various media interviews, sharing how Abilify was life-changing and had no side effects.

-Working with endorsers can be tricky, though BMS reportedly said that every collaboration, except for this one, had been positive.
-Indeed, the first celebrity campaign -- for the arthritis drug Voltaren(R) -- gave CIBA-Geigy (now part of Novartis) quite a pain in the late 80s.
-Baseball legend Mickey Mantle, who wasn't taking Voltaren and didn't disclose the corporate relationship, went about as far off message as one can go by proclaiming the drug can cure hangovers!
+Working with endorsers can be tricky, but BMS reportedly said that every collaboration, except for this one, has been positive.
+Indeed, the first celebrity campaign—for the arthritis drug Voltaren(R)—gave CIBA-Geigy (now part of Novartis) quite a pain in the late 1980s.
+Baseball legend Mickey Mantle, who wasn't taking Voltaren and didn't disclose the corporate relationship, went about as far off message as one can go by claiming the drug can cure hangovers!

-• Dont' talk in absolutes.
+• Don't talk in absolutes.
 When he switched to Abilify, Mr. Behrman said that all of his drug side effects "went away."
 This assertion was made repeatedly and never should have been sanctioned by BMS and its PR firm.
 While Abilify may have a better safety profile than some other atypical antipsychotics, it carries a long list of side effects and warnings on its label.

 • Ensure authenticity.
 The BMS contract didn't require Mr. Behrman to take Abilify yet there he was talking up the benefits.